markovmodel/molPX/doc/source/index_generate.rst

 projX.generate
 ===============================================

-This module contains methods that generate needed objects for :any:`visualize` of the methods to work.
+This module contains methods that generate the needed objects for :any:`visualize` of the methods to work.

 .. autosummary::
    :toctree: autosummaries